oeg-upm/ya2ro/README.md

 ### Configure

 Before running ya2ro, you must configure it appropriately.
-Please add your personal token in ya2ro properties file.
+Please add your GitHub personal token in ya2ro properties file.
+This needed if you want `ya2ro` to extract your software metadata automatically.
+The file can be found at:

---> ~/ya2ro/src/ya2ro/resources/properties.yaml <--
+`--> ~/ya2ro/src/ya2ro/resources/properties.yaml <--`

 Add a line like the following: